 The Student Code of Conduct applies to all UWF campuses, UWF Sponsored programs, including international and exchange programs and to off-campus conduct.
+This code applies to individual students as well as student organizations.

-The University of West Florida President delegates administration of the Student Code of Conduct to the Vice President for Student Affairs, who delegates portions of the administration of the Student Code of Conduct to the Dean of Students, who may further delegate these responsibilities to other appropriate staff.
-All references to the Vice President for Student Affairs or Dean of Students in this Code also refer to his or her designee(s).
+The University of West Florida President delegates administration of the Student Code of Conduct to the Vice President for Student Affairs, who further delegates portions of the administration of the Student Code of Conduct to the Dean of Students, who may further delegate these responsibilities delegates portions to the Associate Dean of Students/Director of Student Rights and Responsibilities and to other appropriate staff.
+All references to the Vice President for Student Affairs or Dean of Students in this Code also refer to his/herhis or her designee(s).